madjanorjedidiah/SCRAPING-REAL-ESTATES-LISTINGS/README.md

 ## Getting Started

-Download the file unto your local device.
+Download the project unto your local device.
 Run the script file in a jupyter notebook to be able to visualize it.

 ### Prerequisites